NoSQL Database - What is NoSQL?

 - Deployment and operations.
 How easily can you deploy your database and replicate it to other regions, if needed?

 - Geographic presence.
-Where are the cloud provider’s data centres?
+Where are the cloud provider’s data centers?
 Can you put your data where you want it?
 How will you keep compliant with global data privacy regulations, such as the European Union’s GDPR?

 - Ease of replication.
 What’s the process for replicating your database to a different geographic region?